jeteigen/myreop/README.md

 This is a line from github #ithinkimfiguringthisalloutnow I am back to trying to see if R is connected to Git

+#
+I am trying to see how github desktop works